 The risk of IOL dislocation after cataract surgery is very low.
 One study found that it occurred in only 0.1% of patients in the 10 years following surgery and in 0.7% within 20 years.

 If you do experience a malpositioned or dislocated intraocular implant, your chances of a good outcome following a second procedure are very good if you and your surgeon take action promptly.

-Some cataract surgery complications occur quite a while later.
+Some cataract surgery complications occur quite a while after surgery.
 For example, a detached retina can occur months or years after a perfectly successful cataract procedure.

 Most patients with retinal detachment have a good outcome if they see their ophthalmologist when symptoms first begin and treatment is done immediately.
 However, a small percentage will have substantially and permanently reduced vision.

-Be sure to report floaters, flashes of light and a curtain-like vision loss to your ophthalmologist immediately, as these symptoms may indicate a retinal detachment has occurred.
+Be sure to report floaters, flashes of light and any curtain-like vision loss to your ophthalmologist immediately.
+These can be symptoms of a retinal detachment.

-** Severe adverse events after cataract surgery among Medicare beneficiaries.
+Severe adverse events after cataract surgery among Medicare beneficiaries.
 Ophthalmology.
-Published online ahead of print in June 2011.
+June 2011.